<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Pictures]]></category>

-<guid isPermaLink="false">http://thecoexistcafe.com/?p=1678</guid>
+<guid isPermaLink="false">https://thecoexistcafe.com/?p=1678</guid>

 <description><![CDATA[I&#8217;m 34 weeks as of yesterday, and I&#8217;ve started to feel Kit drop a bit in the past week or so.
 Thank heavens my desk is right outside a restroom, is all I can say about that.
 Since he&#8217;s dropped a bit, I noticed recently that I can do something that amuses me so much, [...]]]></description>